Managing Cyber Risk for CISOs Under Pressure

 E04: Zero Trust – Balancing Adoption and Practicality

 Is zero trust realistic?
-Hani Arab, zero-trust PhD candidate and CIO of Australia’s Assetlink, says the answer is “yes”, explaining that zero trust does not insist on any one specific implementation but rather provides a strategy for organizations to follow—rooted in the principle, “Never trust, always verify.”
+Hani Arab, zero-trust PhD candidate and CIO of Australia’s Assetlink, says the answer is “yes”, explaining that zero trust does not insist on any one specific implementation but rather provides a strategy for organisations to follow—rooted in the principle, “Never trust, always verify.”

 Edwin Hernandez spends a lot of time thinking about AI in his role as Division Technology and Strategic Executive at MIT Lincoln Laboratory.
 He believes the healthcare sector is uniquely positioned to pioneer a truly global AI platform because of the worldwide scale of available datasets—but not without comprehensive cyber risk analysis and cybersecurity approaches to ensure data privacy.